SkyMichelle01/hcfs-gbif-mapper/README.md

 ## Getting Started
 1. Accept the GitHub Classroom assignment
 2. Clone your repository
-3. Open gbif-species-mapper.qmd in RStudio
+3. Open gbif-species-mapper.qmd in Positron
-4. Customize the species parameters
+4. Customize the taxon parameters
 5. Run the analysis and answer questions

 ## Required R Packages